Kapott/dotfiles/README.md

 I've gone over a lot of iterations with regard to storing dotfiles.
 At one time I even wanted to use ansible!
 Yeah, rabbit holes - I have this strange grativation towards them.

-Anyway, this tiem we're super-pragmatic, right?
+Anyway, this time we're super-pragmatic, right?
 We just want settings.
 But hey, I work on multiple types of systems, so this needs to work on desktops and servers.